Retail Robotics are Here to Transform the Industry: From Warehouses to Delivery

 But this isn’t the only application for autonomous delivery vehicles.
 Other stores (for example, grocery stores) can load orders into an autonomous vehicle and send them off to a specific address, eliminating the always-dreaded run to the store because something has expired or unexpectedly run out.
 Of course, these vehicles may look very different than the cars we recognize today, since their purpose isn’t to drive people; it’s to be a box on wheels.

 Saying “the robots are coming” sounds very sci-fi and futuristic.
 But in actuality, it’s a natural evolution of available technologies and the experience customers are looking for.
-Autonomous retail robots will completely change the retail landscape, both for brick-and-mortar and e-commerce, filling the gap in last-mile delivery, improving operations and efficiency and creating a seamless and enjoyable experience for customers.
+Autonomous mobile robots will completely change the retail industry, both for brick-and-mortar and e-commerce, filling the gap in last-mile delivery, improving operations and efficiency and creating a seamless and enjoyable experience for customers.

 Insights from 306 global retailers on their technology investments, omni-channel strategies, technology implementation experiences and more.